T4 Dissemination and Implementation Research in Health:

 This existing course features training in theories, conceptual models, and

 practical application of D&I methods.
-We anticipate that the upcoming
+It provides an

 This course provides an in-depth